majguo/liberty-aad-oidc/articles/blog.md

 </server>
 ```

 Using Azure AD allows your application to use a certificate with a root CA signed by Microsoft's public certificate.
 This certificate is added to the default `cacerts` of the JVM.
-Trusting JVM default `cacerts` ensures a successful SSL handshake between OIDC Client and Azure AD.
+Trusting the JVM default `cacerts` ensures a successful SSL handshake between the OIDC Client and Azure AD.

 ## Use OpenID Connect to authenticate users